curtischong/kaggle-solutions-old/techniques/formulas/entropy.md

+use cases:
-Use this formula to determine how "sure" a model is of the output.
+- Use this formula to determine how "sure" a model is of the output.
 If the entropy is high, then the model is probably predicting an unknown class
+- You can also use this for data cleaning. if there is abnormal amounts of entropy, maybe it's corrupted.

 $$H = - \sum_i{p_i * \log(p_i)}$$